 10. Right of First Refusal Clause

-A right of first refusal clause means that one parent has to first offer the other parent the chance to look after their child before arranging for a babysitter or family member to care for the child.
-This applies to both last-minute and planned activities, as well as doctors’ appointments, vacations, and daycare arrangements.
-It’s important to note that a right of first refusal clause does not appear in every custody agreement, and must be added specifically to the order for it to apply.
+When a right of first refusal clause is present, the custodial parent must first offer the other parent the opportunity to care for the child before hiring a nanny or family member.
+This holds true for both planned and impromptu events, as well as visits to the doctor, getaways, and childcare arrangements.
+It’s significant to note that a right of first refusal provision does not typically appear in custody agreements and must be expressly included in the order to be effective.

+A. This clause means that one parent has to first offer the other parent the chance to look after their child before arranging for a babysitter or family member to care for the child.
 If this clause is present in a custody agreement and the father of the child leaves his child with a neighbor or family member without the mother being asked first or notified, the father could potentially lose custody of his child.

 In examining reasons fathers lose custody of their children, the bottom line is that raising a child is a team effort.
-Both parents must be contributing to their children’s welfare, and working in the children’s best interests – even in the event of a divorce or separation.
+Both parents must be contributing to their children’s welfare, and work in the children’s best interests – even in the event of a divorce or separation.